-The number of students applying for the major has grown dramatically in recent years.
 Students pursuing an International Studies major are challenged to develop critical thinking and writing skills, to master an additional language, and to engage important questions of our day from the perspectives of multiple disciplines.

 - Complete coursework across a range of disciplines: anthropology, economics, history, political science, religious studies, and sociology.

-- Declare a regional focus for the major: Africa, East Asia, Europe, Latin America, Middle East, or Russia and Eastern Europe.
+- Declare a regional focus for the major: Africa, Asia, Europe, Latin America, Middle East, or Russia and Eastern Europe.